VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 ### NOTE

-We have to explicitly create the output file if it doesn’t exist (we didn’t have to with WRITESEQ, for example, under *prime* emulation).
+We have to explicitly create the output file if it doesnt exist (we didnt have to with WRITESEQ, for example, under *prime* emulation).

 ### EXAMPLE